Intensive English Program Student Handbook

 Welcome to the Tutorium in Intensive English!
 We are happy you have come to study here.
 This handbook will give you important information that you will need while you are a student.

-Download our handbook or open individual chapters below to read each topic.
-Some important topics you will find in the handbook are Tutorium services and policies, transportation, banking, immigration, and health.
+Download our full handbook or open individual chapters below to read each topic.
+Important topics in the handbook include Tutorium services and policies, transportation, banking, immigration, and health.

 If you have a problem or question that the handbook does not address, please contact the Tutorium Office.
 Your teachers can also help you or tell you where to go for help.
 We are all here to help you, and we want your experience at the Tutorium to be rewarding.